LF-digitala-kanaler/LFDS/content/components/web/forms/select.md

       ### API

-      There is no programatic API for interacting with the select, instead we rely on regular DOM events which work just as you'd expect with any `select` element.
+      There is no programmatic API for interacting with the select, instead, **we rely on regular DOM events** which work just as you'd expect with any `select` element.

-      The standard [`onchange`](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers/onchange) event handler can be used to listen for selections made by the user.
+      The standard [`onchange`](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers/onchange) event handler can be used to listen for any selections made by the user.

-      If there is need to programatically update the options on an already initialized element, make sure to trigger the `change` event afterwards so that the DOM is updated.
-A react example is provided bellow but the same applies for any framework.
+      If there is a need to programmatically update the options on an already initialized element, make sure to trigger the `change` event afterward so that the DOM is updated.
+A react example is provided below but the same applies to any framework.

       ```js